nervosnetwork/docs.nervos.org/website/docs/basics/guides/crypto wallets/neuron.md

 ## Troubleshooting

-**Sync failed, please check network.  or Sync is slow.**
+Try the following process to solve the sync failure "Sync failed, please check network, or Sync is slow.":

-To fix the issue:

-1. Quit and restart Neuron several times.
+1. Quit and restart Neuron.

    **Note**: Neuron is bundled with a CKB node that requires [VC++ redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) on Windows to work properly.

 2. Run a CKB Mainnet node of version v0.32.0 or later instead of running the Neuron bundled node.

-3. If it still doesn't work out, please join the [Support](https://discord.gg/n6tx7uC) channel and export the debug information, and send it to the support group for further investigation.
+3. If it still doesn't work out, please join the [Support](https://discord.gg/TfC9rExfHh) channel and export the debug information, and send it to the support group for further investigation.

    <img src={useBaseUrl("img/wallet/neuron_19.png")} width="60%"/>